-HWE harassing is basically a form of workplace bullying.
-When bullying rises to the level of harassing, then the harassed employee has the right to take legal action under the California Fair Employment and Housing Act (the “FEHA”).3
+HWE harassment is basically a form of workplace bullying.
+When bullying rises to the level of harassment, then you have the right to take legal action under the California Fair Employment and Housing Act (the “FEHA”).3

 Workplace bullying qualifies as a hostile workplace harassment when both of the following are true: